shahpreetk/shahpreetk.github.io/portfolio/experience.md

 # Experience

-## JP Morgan Chase & Co.
+## JP Morgan Chase

 ### Software Development Engineer (Software Engineer I)

+August 2024 - Present

+- Implementing FX Reporting Web Application using Python and React.js.

-September 2022 - Present
+September 2022 - July 2024

-- Full-stack developer working with a tech stack including React, Java Spring Boot, and GOS DB.
+- Full-stack developer with experience in React.js, Java Spring Boot, and GOS DB.
+- Developing the XBorder application, which is designed to monitor and manage the travel and compliance requirements of employees.
-- Focus on implementing business requirements while prioritising an intuitive user experience.
+- Specialised in translating business requirements into efficient solutions with a focus on creating an intuitive user experience.
-- Led the creation of comprehensive documentation to assist new team members in navigating the application effectively.
-- Actively participate in Prod Support and Release Management rota, ensuring seamless application availability.
-- Engaged in a CMS-based project for a "Tech for Good" social initiative, volunteering skills to help an NGO enhance their website and provide technological support.
+- Led the development of a CMS-based project for a "Tech for Good" social initiative, volunteering skills to enhance a non-profit organisation's website and provide technological support.
+- Established a comprehensive documentation system to facilitate the onboarding process for new team members and enhance application navigation.
+- Actively participated in Prod Support and Release Management rota, ensuring continuous application availability and contributing to overall system stability.

 ### Tech Connect Program